maaeyeng/GreenTech/README.md

-# Green Technlology by Rails Ruby Framework
+# New Innovation and  Technlology Project by Rails Ruby Framework

 # Table of Content
 * Installation